michaeldunn99/Evidence_Python_Exercises/README.md

 ## Finance

-"Finance" is a flask application in which users can simulate buying and selling stocks: the website uses the Yahoo Finance API to pull live stock prices.
+"Finance" is a basic flask application in which users can simulate buying and selling stocks: the website uses the Yahoo Finance API to pull live stock prices.

 The exercise was part of the CS50X course (and so uses the CS50 library which implements a version of SQL Alchemy).